China’s Cosmetics Market

-According to statistics from the National Medical Products Administration (NMPA), which is now under the State Administration for Market Regulation (SAMR), there were 4,933 enterprises qualified to produce cosmetics in China at the end of November 2016 was 4,798.
-Looking at the cosmetics market as a whole, domestic brands are mostly concentrated in the mid- to low-end segments, while foreign-invested enterprises and joint ventures dominated the high-end segment.
+According to statistics from the National Medical Products Administration (NMPA), which is now under the State Administration for Market Regulation (SAMR), there were 4,933 enterprises qualified to produce cosmetics in China at the end of June 2019.
+Domestic brands are mostly concentrated in the mid- to low-end market segments, while joint ventures and enterprises with foreign investment dominate the high-end segment.

-5. The cosmeceuticals market is dominated by foreign brands.
-At present, major cosmeceutical brands filling the shelves of large drugstores include VICHY, La Roche-Posay, Freeplus and Simple.
-Domestic brands like Tongrentang, Herborist and Sanjiu have also ventured into the cosmeceuticals market and are gradually recognised by consumers.
+The cosmeceuticals market is dominated by foreign brands like VICHY, La Roche-Posay, Freeplus and Simple.
+Some domestic brands, including Tongrentang and Herborist, have also ventured into the cosmeceuticals market and are gradually achieving growing recognition from consumers.

 III.
 Sales Channels

-1. Major sales channels for cosmetics on the mainland include wholesale markets, supermarkets and department stores, dedicated counters, specialty chain stores, drugstores, beauty parlours and direct selling.
-Online shopping channels have also recorded significant growth in recent years.
-Currently, department stores, supermarkets and specialty stores are the top three sales channels.
-It is estimated that retail sales of cosmetics through these three major channels account for approximately two-thirds of the whole cosmetics market.
+The main sales channels for cosmetics on the mainland include integrated e-commerce platforms, wholesale markets, supermarkets and department stores, dedicated counters, specialty chain stores, drugstores, beauty parlours and direct selling.
+Integrated e-commerce platforms, department stores and specialty stores are now the top three sales channels.

-2. The “dedicated counter” is a major traditional sales channel for cosmetics, adopted by most world-renowned cosmetics brands.
+The ‘dedicated counter’ is a major traditional sales channel for cosmetics, adopted by most world-renowned brands.
 Dedicated counters play a huge role in brands’ image building.
-According to iiMedia Research, brand and word-of-mouth publicity and are thus highly effective in establishing brand image.
+According to iiMedia Research, brand and word-of-mouth are the two factors that mainland consumers care about most when buying cosmetics.
 Top global brands such as Lancôme, Estée Lauder, Chanel and Dior dominate the sales of cosmetics through dedicated counters on the mainland.
-Just a few domestic brands like Herborist are able to compete with these giants.
+Only a few domestic brands, such as Herborist, are able to compete with these giants.

-3. Some brands expand their business by opening specialty stores, mainly in the directly-operated specialty store and franchise store formats.
-Many multi-national cosmetics giants prefer directly-operated specialty stores, since they can better display brand image, ensure the quality of service management and enforce unified, stable pricing.
-On the other hand, compared with other sales formats, opening franchise chain stores is regarded as the most effective format with the least input and highest rate of success.
+Some brands expand their business by opening specialty stores - mainly directly operated specialty store and franchise store formats.
+Many multi-national cosmetics giants prefer directly-operated specialty stores, in which they can display brand image better, ensure quality of service and enforce unified, stable pricing.
+Franchise chain stores, however, are generally regarded to be the most effective format, involving the least input and achieving the highest rate of success.

-4. Direct selling is a means of selling cosmetic products through distributors’ personal networks.
-Direct selling companies will award the distributors according to the quantity of goods sold through their respective networks.
-Avon was the first brand to engage in a pilot programme after the Regulations for the Administration of Direct Selling were promulgated in 2005.
-Subsequently, the authorities also granted direct selling licences to Amway, Perfect, Longrich and others.
+Direct selling is a way of trading cosmetic products through distributors’ personal networks.
+Direct selling companies reward distributors depending on the quantity of goods sold through their networks.
+Avon was the first brand to launch a direct-selling pilot programme after the Regulations for the Administration of Direct Selling were introduced in 2005.
+Direct-selling licences were later granted to Amway, Perfect, Longrich and others.

-5. Selling cosmetics through drugstores has become a major feature in China’s cosmetics market.
-While the cosmeceuticals market is now dominated by foreign players, a number of local pharmaceutical companies have already set foot in this territory.
-Domestic brand Longrich, for example, has adopted a two-pronged approach.
-Apart from distributing through shopping centres and supermarkets, it also launches its products in local pharmacies.
+Selling cosmetics through drugstores has become a major feature in China’s cosmetics market.
+While the cosmeceuticals market is now dominated by foreign players, a number of local pharmaceutical companies have begun to make use of this sales channel.

-6. Cosmetic products can also be distributed through various types of beauty parlours, such as traditional, pampering and therapeutic beauty parlours; large and medium-sized high-end beauty spas; franchise chain stores; and grooming and hairdressing parlours, etc.
+Cosmetic products are also distributed through traditional, pampering and therapeutic beauty parlours, large and medium-sized high-end beauty spas, franchise chain stores, and grooming and hairdressing parlours.

-7. The retail concept of “cosmetics supermarket” or “one-stop shop” is gaining attention, with the entry of players like Watson’s, Sephora of France and Sasa.
+The retail concept of a ‘cosmetics supermarket’ or ‘one-stop shop’ is becoming more popular, with the entry of players such as Watson’s, Sephora of France and Sasa.

-9. Many foreign brands have entered the mainland market by acquiring domestic brands and making use of their distribution networks.
-For example, MiniNurse and MG were acquired by L'Oréal, TJoy by Coty for a time, and Dabao by Johnson & Johnson.
+Many foreign brands have entered the mainland market by acquiring domestic brands and using their distribution networks.
+For example, MiniNurse and MG were acquired by L'Oréal, TJoy by Coty, and Dabao by Johnson & Johnson.
 Some foreign brands are establishing their presence in the mainland market through online shopping platforms.

 Fairs held in China provide an ideal channel for industry players to gather the latest information and to meet dealers.
-Selected cosmetics fairs to be held in China in 2017-18 are as follows:
+Some of the cosmetics fairs scheduled to be held in China in 2019-20 are listed below: